searls/jasmine-fixture/README.md

 # Thanks

 I want to offer thanks to Mike Kent, whose [JavaScript port of ZenCoding](https://github.com/zodoz/jquery-ZenCoding) was the basis for parsing most of this (classes, ids, elements, etc.).
+I also want to thank [Peter Kananen](https://twitter.com/#!/pkananen), for pairing with me on the initial spike of the `affix` method.

 # Deprecation Notice